abhisheksingh789/Password-Generator/readme.md

 ## License

-This project is licensed under the MIT License(LICENSE).
+This project is licensed under the [MIT License](./LICENSE).
 You are free to use, modify, and distribute this project as per the license.

 ## Contributions